zorbash/opus/README.md

 defmodule ArithmeticPipeline do
   use Opus.Pipeline, instrument?: false, raise: true
   # The pipeline opts will disable instrumentation for this module
-  # and make will not rescue exceptions from any of the stages
+  # and will not rescue exceptions from any of the stages

   step :double, with: &(&1 * 2)
   step :triple, with: &(&1 * 3)